volumeee/submission-dicoding-bike-sharing/README.md

 2. Is there a significant difference in bike rentals between working days and holidays?
 3. What are the temporal patterns in bike rentals?
 4. How do temperature and humidity interact to influence bike rentals?
+5. What insights can be gained from RFM analysis?
+6. What pattern can be observed from time series decomposition?

 ## File Structure

 - `dashboard/`
   - `main_data.csv`: The main dataset used for analysis
   - `dashboard.py`: Streamlit dashboard script
+- `data/`
+  - `hour.csv`: The dataset used for analysis
+  - `day.csv`: The dataset used for analysis
 - `README.md`: This file
 - `requirements.txt`: List of required Python packages